juriad/advent2022/README.md

 I liked the first tasks; it was an easy application of maximum to a 2D array.
 The second task forced me to write a new operator which was fun.

+## Day 9 - Ring

+I really wanted a language that can represent a set; Ring satisfied that.
+Ring is a pretty easy language with a decent documentation.
+Although it makes itself a bit confusing by allowing multiple styles.
+I was surprised how slow it was.
+I missed a note in the documentation that there may not be any globalcode after a definition of a function.

+The hardest part was to pick a language that would support everything I needed.
+The task is then just a bunch of ifs and for loops.
+The first part was implemented without definition of any function.
+I had to introduce them later; the generalization was nice.

 # Lists

 ## Language pool